onnx/onnx/docs/Operators.md

 ### <a name="DequantizeLinear"></a><a name="dequantizelinear">**DequantizeLinear**</a>

   The linear dequantization operator.
 It consumes a quantized tensor, a scale, and a zero point to compute the full precision tensor.
-  The dequantization formula is `y = (x - x_zero_point) * x_scale`. `x_scale` and `x_zero_point` must have same shape, and can be either a scalar for per-tensor / per layer quantization, or a 1-D tensor for per-axis quantization.
+  The dequantization formula is y = (x - x_zero_point) * x_scale. 'x_scale' and 'x_zero_point' must have same shape, and can be either a scalar for per-tensor / per layer quantization, or a 1-D tensor for per-axis quantization.
-  `x_zero_point` and `x` must have same type. `x` and `y` must have same shape.
+  'x_zero_point' and 'x' must have same type. 'x' and 'y' must have same shape.
 In the case of dequantizing int32, there's no zero point (zero point is supposed to be 0).
-  `zero-point` is usually not used in the case of float8e4m3fn, float8e4m3fnuz, float8e5m2, float8e5m2fnuz quantization, but the dequantization formula remains the same for consistency and 'x_scale' still determines the output type.

 #### Version

-This version of the operator has been available since version 19 of the default ONNX operator set.
+This version of the operator has been available since version 13 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#DequantizeLinear-10">10</a>, <a href="Changelog.md#DequantizeLinear-13">13</a>
+Other versions of this operator: <a href="Changelog.md#DequantizeLinear-10">10</a>

 #### Attributes